 Once you obtain your high school diploma, you can then begin working on more industry-specific certifications.
 Unlike some other fields of work, construction work isn’t one that you can fall into by going to college.

 But, it is also possible to achieve qualifications in safety auditing and environmental management through this institution.
-So, once you gain experience in construction work, you might find yourself going back to the NASP certifications to obtain something a little more specific.
+So, once you gain experience in construction work, you might find yourself returning to the NASP certifications to obtain something more specific.

 Occupational Safety and Health Administration (OSHA) Construction Certificate